The following announcement was written by the folks at Findmypast:

-Over 7.5 million new records are available to search this Findmypast Friday including;
+There are over 3.
+2 million new records and newspaper articles available to search this Findmypast Friday, including:

-Over 4 million new records have just been added to our collection of United States Marriage records including substantial new additions from New York, Massachusetts, Michigan, Pennsylvania and Arkansas.
-Released in partnership with FamilySearch international, these latest additions mark the second phase of efforts to create the single largest online collection of U.S. marriage records in history.
-Covering 360 years of marriages from 1650-2010, when complete this landmark collection will contain at least 100 million records and more than 450 million names from 2,800 counties across America.
-The records include transcripts and images of the original documents that list marriage date, the names of the bride and groom, birthplace, birth date, age, residence as well as fathers’ and mothers’ names.
+Over 95,000 new records have just been added to our collection of United States Marriage records.
+Released in partnership with FamilySearch international, these latest additions mark the latest phase of efforts to create the single largest online collection of U.S. marriage records in history.
+Covering 360 years of marriages from 1650 to 2010, when complete this landmark collection will contain at least 100 million records and more than 450 million names from 2,800 counties across America.

 Over 1.1 million additional records have been added to our collection of Warwickshire Baptisms.
 The collection contains records from a variety of sources and many will include a scanned images of the original document.
 Transcripts that include an image were created by Findmypast with images that were provided courtesy of the Warwickshire County Record Office.
 Records that only provide a transcript have been provided by the Rugby Family History Society, Birmingham & Midland Society for Genealogy & Heraldry, and FamilySearch International’s Genealogical Index.
 Records will reveal your ancestor’s birth year, baptism date, baptism place, parent’s names, father’s occupation and residence.
 In some cases, images may contains additional remarks not found in the transcripts.